Shin Jae-pil

 Shin Jae-Pil (Korean: 신재필; born 25 May 1982) is a South Korean footballer who plays as a midfielder for Malaysian club MISC-MIFA.

 Career

-He joined Anyang LG Cheetahs in the 2001 K League draft.
+Jae-pil joined Anyang LG Cheetahs in the 2001 K League draft.
 He moved to Ansan Hallelujah after finishing his military duty in Police FC.

-He was appointed a captain of the team before 2013 season starts.
+Jae-pil was appointed a captain of the team before 2013 season starts.

 Melaka United

-He joined promoted Melaka United in Malaysia Premier League from 1 January to 20 June 2016.
+Jae-pil joined promoted Melaka United in Malaysia Premier League from 1 January to 20 June 2016.
 Wearing shirt number 14.